Dejean97/Customer_Segmentation/README.md

 RFM segmentation is a great method to identify groups of customers for special treatment.
 A detailed description and step by step methodology can be found on this Optimove [post](https://www.optimove.com/resources/learning-center/rfm-segmentation).

+- The previously cleaned and reduced dataset was read in via pandas.
+- A 'maximum' date was created as a benchmark for calcuating transaction recency.
+- Values for Recency, Frequency and Monetary were then calculated for each customer:
+    - Recency = Days since last transaction
+    - Frequency = Total number of transactions
+    - Monetary = Sum total amount of all transactions
+  - This resulted in a new dataframe consisting of Customer ID, Recency value, Frequency value and Monetary value.
+  -

 ### K-Means Clustering

+K-means clustering is a simple but popular algorithm, for grouping similar data points together (into clusters) and discover underlying patterns.
+A cluster refers to a collection of data points aggregated together because of certain similarities.
+In this scenario the algorithm is 'grouping' customers together based on online retail purchasing similarities.

 Elbow method Medium [post](https://medium.com/analytics-vidhya/elbow-method-of-k-means-clustering-algorithm-a0c916adc540), written by [S Joel Franklin](https://medium.com/@joel_34096).